In pandemic, travel pros repurpose their gear to entertain kids, haul groceries and stay comfy

 Travel gear is useful by design.
 But in talking with other travel professionals, I realized many of us have been reaching for something more when we grab our gear.
 For us, travel is not simply a hobby; it’s a vocation, and in some cases one that we’ve lost.
-These pieces of practicality provide a connection to our pre-
+These pieces of practicality provide a connection to our pre-pandemic lives and identity.

 Here are a few of the ways travel pros have been using their gear to make lockdown life a little more manageable.